How to Write a Love Story: 5 Top Tips (For Every Genre!)Jul 10, 2022

 3. Use tropes for inspiration as you write your love story

 Tropes are themes or plot points so common that we have a shorthand for them.
 We recognise a trope in English literature when we see one.
 If I say ‘star-crossed lovers’ you’re likely to think of Romeo and Juliet – a classic example of two people in love who cannot be together without tragedy ensuing.
 Look across genres, and you’ll find star-crossed lovers everywhere, from a tale of teen cancer patients in the USA to gangsters in 1920s Shanghai.

 Because tropes are so pervasive, you can reduce almost any piece of media down to them.
-If you’re curious, spend time searching for a film or series you love on the website TV Tropes, and you’re bound to find it there, distilled down to the motifs that run through it: the cogs and wheels that make the story engine run.
+If you’re curious, spend time searching for romance movies or a film or series you love on the website TV Tropes, and you’re bound to find it there, distilled down to the motifs that run through it: the cogs and wheels that make the story engine run.

 As you start writing and building a tale from the ground up, particularly if this is your first foray into romance writing, tropes can help answer the conundrum of how to write a love story with a strong hook, rich in conflict and tension.
 Does the ‘enemies to lovers’ trope appeal to you?
 Maybe a ‘fake dating’ subplot will make the chemistry in this draft really sparkle?

 Sometimes readers and writers groan about tropes.
 ‘We’re tired of them!’ they exclaim.
 But tropes are not the heart of a story!
 Tropes are just one tool in our writing toolbox.